 Schools that have online degree programs may not provide classes that you can complete with ease, but they still might be easier for some students.
 The reason for this is tied to the flexibility associated with online classes.
 Traditional programs at brick-and-mortar campuses require a fixed schedule.
 This schedule will usually require attendance during the day.
-Those who have to go to work every day will not have as much flexibility to take on-campus classes.
-This is especially the case for those who fall outside the traditional age for college students.
+Those who have to work every day will not have as much flexibility to take on-campus classes.
+This is especially the case for college students who fall outside the traditional age.

-If you decide to take classes online, it’s likely that you’ll have more flexibility.
-Most classes operate on an asynchronous schedule.
-This means that you can work on the course when it fits into your schedule.
+If you take classes online, you’ll likely have more flexibility.
+Most types operate on an asynchronous schedule.
+You can work on the course when it fits into your schedule.
 You’ll still have deadlines to meet, but you can work on meeting them at 11 a.m. or 11 p.m.
-Whenever you have free time and whenever you’re most productive, you can work on completing your assignments.
+Whenever you have free time and are most productive, you can work on completing your assignments.
 As long as you hit the deadline, there should be no problem.
-While it’s not necessarily easier, online education can be more convenient for busy adults who have to work or have kids.
+While it’s not necessarily easier, remote education can be more convenient for busy adults who have to work or have kids.

 Standards Are The Same

 While it might seem like the requirements for degrees from online programs would be easy, this is generally not the case.
-If a university has on-campus and online offerings, the requirements will be very similar.
-Students have to hit the same core outcomes and competencies regardless of the modality they use to take the class.
-If a face-to-face class requires a writing assignment that analyzes certain primary sources, you can bet that the online version will have a very similar assignment.
-Online classes will take many hours to complete.
-You’ll still be responsible for all of the information that you’d normally get from a face-to-face lecture.
-Depending upon how you learn best, the online modality could actually wind up being more difficult for you.
+The conditions will be very similar if a university has on-campus and online offerings.
+Students must hit the same core outcomes and competencies regardless of the modality they use to take the class.
+If a face-to-face class requires a writing assignment that analyzes specific primary sources, you can bet that the online version will have a similar assignment.
+Online courses will take many hours to complete.
+You’ll still be responsible for all the information you’d typically get from a face-to-face lecture.
+Depending on how you learn best, the online modality could be more difficult.

 Accreditation Is Rigorous

-Some online schools have a bad reputation, but there are many that offer a rigorous educational experience.
-Many have earned accreditation from agencies that are recognized by the US Department of Education.
-If an online program desires regional accreditation, it will have to meet the same benchmarks as traditional schools.
-Accreditation is a rigorous process that shows prospective students that a school, online or face-to-face, provides the quality education that it claims to provide.
-If your online school has met the requirements for accreditation, you can rest assured that the program has a high level of quality that’s been assessed by professionals in an on-site visit.
+Some online schools have a bad reputation, but many offer a rigorous educational experience.
+Many have earned accreditation from agencies recognized by the US Department of Education.
+A program must meet the same benchmarks as traditional schools if it desires regional accreditation.
+Accreditation is a rigorous process showing prospective students that a school, online or face-to-face, provides the quality education it claims to provide.
+If your online school has met the requirements for accreditation, you can rest assured that the program has a high level of quality assessed by professionals in an on-site visit.

 Not all online programs are created equal.
-They will obviously differ in the level of rigor that’s required to complete them.
+They will differ in the level of rigor that’s required to complete them.
 This is no different than more traditional schools.
 A degree from a community college will not be viewed in the same light as a degree from Harvard or Yale, yet both are likely to be accredited by the same bodies.
-Therefore, a degree from a school that primarily operates online is not necessarily an indication that the online school is easier.
+Therefore, a degree from a school primarily operates online does not necessarily indicate that online school is more accessible.